pavanc059/PythonCertification/ch_05_data_structures/data_structures.md

-Sure!
 Here’s a deep dive into Python's core data structures: lists, tuples, sets, and dictionaries.

 ### 1. Lists